 Who is in charge of the full life-cycle recruitment process?

-In medium-sized companies, life cycle recruiting falls under the HR department, but small businesses and start-ups might not have the manpower to conduct this process on their own.
-In this case, the task usually falls to one person who may do everything by themselves with the help of recruitment software.
+In medium-sized companies, life cycle recruiting falls under the HR department, but small businesses and start-ups may not have the manpower to conduct this process on their own.
+In this case, the task usually falls to one person, who may do everything by themselves with the help of recruitment software.

 What tools are available to help me with full life cycle recruiting?